-We always order extra fruit, chocolate and coffee, however, we sometimes run out so don't delay and make sure we have your form ASAP!
+We always order extra fruit, chocolate, and coffee, so you can continue to order through November, however, we sometimes run out so don’t delay and make sure we have your form ASAP!

 Thank you for supporting this fundraising effort and the designated charitable organizations.
-If you have any questions, please email Lori at firstname.lastname@example.org or call Karen at 786-9297.
-If e-mail is a good way to communicate with you in the future; please include your e-mail address on the order form.
+If you have any questions, please email Kathy at firstname.lastname@example.org or call Karen at (360)786-9297.
+If e-mail is a good way to communicate with you in the future, please include your e-mail address on the order form.